-- Homeworks: 40%.
-There will be 4 homeworks spread evenly accross the semester.
-Solving problems will require original thinking, and it will be a good idea to start early.
-You will be required to use LaTeX to typeset your solutions. - Scribe notes: 15%.
+- Homeworks: 40%. - Scribe notes: 15%.
 Students are required to scribe lecture notes.
-You will be required to send in an initial draft of the scribed notes by 48 hours after the lecture.
-Here is template that you can use. - Final project: 40%.
+You will be required to send in an initial draft of the scribed notes by 48 hours after the lecture. that you can use. - Final project: 40%.
 You are expected to pick a topic and send a project proposal by October 28.
 The expectation is that students work in groups (up to 2 members) to write a high quality survey based on a topic (that is relevant to this course) and give a final presentation.
 We encourage students to start thinking about potential project topics quite early into the semester.
 This could be about a general area of research (e.g., sublinear algorithms, quantum complexity theory etc) or an in-depth report about a specific result (e.g., proof of the PCP theorem). - Class participation: 5%.